John-Gaitho/Deck-of-cards/README.md

 To run this app locally, you need a PC with the following:

 Access to the internet

 Installation Process
 Clone this repository using

-  git clone git@github.com:John-Gaitho/Deck-of-cards.git
+git@github.com:John-Gaitho/Deck-of-cards.git

 or by downloading a ZIP file of the code.

 The repository, if downloaded as a .zip file will need to be extracted to your preferred location and opened

 Open the index.html file in your preferred browser.

-Technologies Used
+Technologies Used:
-HTML
+   -HTML
-CSS
+   -CSS
-JS
+   -JS

 Support and Contact Details
 Incase of any query, need for collaboration or issues with this code, feel free to reach me at jgaitho@gmail.com